florianb/metalsmith-del/readme.md

 Type: `Array` of `string`

 Array of glob to match files and directories against.
-Matching files and directories are being removed from the files-list as well as from disk.
+Matching files and directories are being removed from the destination-folder.

 ## License